aztek/scala-workflow/Readme.md

 you might like syntactical perks `scala-workflow` could bring.
 Consider a little embedded stack programming language.

-We represent stack as a regular List, and the result of a program, that manipulates with a stack, as either a modified stack or an error message (such as "stack underflow").
+We represent stack as a regular `List`, and the result of a program, that manipulates with a stack, as either a modified stack or an error message (such as "stack underflow").